frizensami/plagiarism-basic/README.md

 1. The `target/release` folder will contain the `plagiarism-basic` executable to be used.

 ## 8. Usage
-Some setup is required:
+Some setup is required to use this tool.
+- There are **three folders** where source text can be kept.
+These folders can be **named anything you'd like**, but the names must be specified in the options to the program later.
+    1. **Mandatory**: an **"untrusted" folder** to hold source texts that might be guilty of plagiarism.
+This could be where student submissions are placed.
+    1. Not mandatory: A **"trusted" folder** where texts that are highly likely to be copied from can be placed.
+This could contain text files with the content of the top ten Google search results for a particular question, or reference text material that is likely to be copied.
+    1. Not mandatory: An **"ignore" folder** where strings of text that should be ignored are placed.
+If students are answering a particular essay question, you might want to put that question itself as a source in the "ignore" folder so that those strings in students answers will not trigger a plagiarism warning.
-1. Two folders need to be created anywhere, a "trusted" folder and an "untrusted" folder.
-As an example of how they should be structured, check the `testfiles/cs-corpus` directory of the GitHub repository.
+- An example can be found in the `plagiarismbasic_lib/testfiles/cs-corpus` directory of the GitHub repository.
-1. The "trusted" folder may contain any number of files in its top-level directory.
-Each file will be treated as a separate trusted source of text.
-This is where you might put the text of the top 10 Google search results, for e.g.
+- Each folder may contain any number of files in its top-level directory (i.e. subdirectories inside those folders will be ignored).
+Each file will be treated as a separate source of text (whether trusted, untrusted, or content to be ignored).
-1. The "untrusted" folder may contain any number of files in its top-level directory.
-Each file will be treated as a separate untrusted source of text.
-This is where you would put each separate "submission" from a student, for e.g.
-1. The files in both folders must only contain UTF-8 interpretable text.
-The name of the file will be used in the output of the program, so naming the files appropriately is a good idea.
+- The files in both folders must only contain UTF-8 interpretable text (which should be the case barring any really special characters).
+- The name of the file will be used in the output of the program, so naming the files appropriately is a good idea.
-1. After these steps are done, the `plagiarism-basic` executable can be run and the path to these folders can be specified in the arguments to the executable.
+- After these steps are done, the `plagiarism-basic` executable can be run and the path to these folders can be specified in the arguments to the executable.
 ```
 $ ./plagiarism-basic -h
 Basic Plagiarism Checker